ChingJoshua/ChingJoshua.github.io/README.md

 # ChingJoshua.github.io

-Learning how to deploy a website with Codecademy (Deploy a Website)
+Personal website to showcase what little achievements and accolades I have.
+Based on a website deployment tutorial using Codecademy.